A note on weight filtrations at the characteristic: Introduction

 In order to understand the geometric significance of \cref{thm:IndependenceOfWts}, we recall that if $(X,D)$ is a projective strict normal crossing divisor pair (\textit{sncd pair}) of dimension $n$ over $S$,\footnote{Recall that $D = D_1+\cdots+D_r \subseteq X$ is a relative snc divisor if it is snc divisor and all of its components $D_i$ are smooth over $S$.} then its \emph{logarithmic motive}, defined as the total fibre

-of the hypercube given by the dual of the Tate-twisted canonical diagram of $D_I = \bigcap_{i \in I} D_i$, is resolvable.
-As the terminology suggests, evaluating a motivic spectrum $E$ on a logarithmic motive corresponds to computing the logarithmic $E$-cohomology of the sncd pair $(X,D)$.\footnote{It was proven in \cite[Proposition~6.27]{AHI:atiyah} that in the cases where $E$ represents the crystalline and the de Rham cohomology, $E(\Mbf_{\kgl}(X,D))$ coincides with the logarithmic crystalline and logarithmic de Rham cohomology of the pair $(X,D)$ as they are traditionally defined.
-A similar comparison result holds in general (e.g. for $H_\prism, \THH$, and $\TC$ considered in \cite{rognes2009topological, koshikawa2020logarithmic, binda2023logarithmic}), and its proof is the subject to upcoming joint work of the first author with Ryomei Iwasa and Marc Hoyois.} Thus, \cref{thm:IndependenceOfWts} may be regarded as a machine for producing weight filtrations for logarithmic cohomology theories.
+of the hypercube given by the dual of the Tate-twisted canonical diagram of $D_I = \bigcap_{i \in I} D_i$, is resolvable.\footnote{The one-morphisms of this hypercube coincide with Tang's Gysin maps \cite{tang:gysin}.
+Thus, the logarithmic motive is assembled from ordinary motives using Gysin maps.
+This is similar to logarithmic homotopy theory where Gysin sequences can be used to alter the logarithmic structure of a motive \cite[Theorem~1.3.5]{binda:2023}.} As the terminology suggests, evaluating a motivic spectrum $E$ on a logarithmic motive corresponds to computing the logarithmic $E$-cohomology of the sncd pair $(X,D)$.\footnote{It was proven in \cite[Proposition~6.27]{AHI:atiyah} that in the cases where $E$ represents the crystalline and the de Rham cohomology, $E(\Mbf_{\kgl}(X,D))$ coincides with the logarithmic crystalline and logarithmic de Rham cohomology of the pair $(X,D)$ as they are traditionally defined.
+A similar comparison result holds in general (e.g. for $H_\prism, \THH$, and $\TC$ considered in \cite{rognes2009topological, koshikawa2020logarithmic, binda2023logarithmic}), and its proof is the subject to upcoming joint work of the first author with Marc Hoyois.} Thus, \cref{thm:IndependenceOfWts} may be regarded as a machine for producing weight filtrations for logarithmic cohomology theories.
 This is already quite interesting in the case of positive characteristic, where for example it equips logarithmic crystalline cohomology with a functorial weight filtration independently of the results of \cite{nakkajima2008weight}.
 For many other cohomology theories, such as logarithmic prismatic cohomology \cite{koshikawa2020logarithmic,binda2023logarithmic}, no weight filtration has been constructed previously.

 The motivic point of view not only provides a convenient way to define weight filtrations on logarithmic cohomology, but importantly also shows that they are invariants of the \emph{open part} $U = X - D$.
 Indeed, essentially due to the Morel--Voevodsky purity theorem \cite{morel:1999}, the logarithmic motive admits a simple geometric description in the presence of $\Abf^1$-invariance, namely